rishabh1403/blog-source/posts/coding/leetcode/2019/09/two-sum.md

 Notice the sorted array.

-If we were given a target and had to find the indices of numbers, instead of iterating on one end, we can have two pointers, one at index 0 other at the end.
+If we were given a target and had to find the indices of numbers, instead of iterating on one end, we can have two pointers, one at index 0 and another at the end.

 Take the sum, if the sum is more than the target, we need to decrease the sum.
 Well if we move the left pointer to the next right position, it will take us to a number larger than the earlier one, because of  the sorted array.
 So we move our right pointer to next left position, thus decreasing the sum.

 Similarly, if the sum is less than the target, we need to increase the sum.
 Well if we move the right pointer to the next left position, it will take us to a number smaller than the earlier one.
 So we move our left pointer to next right position, thus increasing the sum.

-If the sum is equal to the target, we find the sum.
+If the sum is equal to the target, we got our result.
 All good.
 If lower pointer (left one) becomes equal to right one, we stop because we have already covered all elements and no solution found.

 ```js